 First discovered in the Chinese Middle Ages, lilies has long been a symbol of purity.

 There are three types of Lily to choose from: red, yellow, and purple.
 Certain types of Lily are scent-free, whilst others are highly perfumed.

 To date, they have been cultivated for over 3,000 years.
 Asides from their beauty, lilies were once used in medicine – many believe their anti-toxic powers have the ability to cure an array of ailments.

-The Tulip is another popular British flower specie that is available in almost every colour imaginable.
+The Tulip is another popular British flower species that is available in almost every color imaginable.

 Native to the Middle East, they bloom from January to April in the UK.
 Their name derives from the Turkish word for turban, due to the Tulip’s rounded form.

 Although they’re readily available today, in the Middle Ages, one single bulb could have seen you out of pocket by four million pounds.

 Amongst one of the most celebrated cut British flowers on the planet, many enjoy the Freesia’s natural beauty.

 Named after the German Physician Dr. Friedrich Heinrich, they first arrived in Europe at the end of the 19th century.

 Today, more than 110 million stems are sold annually.

 Despite originating from South Africa, this is anther flower named after a German doctor, who went by the name of Traugott Gerber.

 Gerberas are available in a wide array of beautiful colors and therefore, they’re often used in bouquets and centre pieces.

 They’re also in season all year round, which makes them even easier to get a hold of.

 This pretty bloom is native to Italy and its botanical name (Lathyrus Odoratus) translates to ‘scented’.

 Available from March to November, you can purchase this specie in an assortment of shades, including pinks, creams, purples and salmon hues.